Kareem51/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing results in a full refresh of the page its loading up Client-side routing only refreshes the JS thats already loaded on the page

 - [ ] What does HTTP stand for?

+HyperText Transfer Protocol.

 - [ ] What does CRUD stand for?

+Create Read Update Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET: Read, PUT: Update, PATCH: modify, DELETE: Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+Fetch API come from node.js it is a newer standarized api.
+Axios is a promised based HTTP client for node.js and the browser. jQuery a javascript libary for manipulating the dom and making asynchronous calls.

 ## Project Set Up